themcaffee/mediawiki-aws/README.md

 1. Install dependencies: `npm install`
 1. Configure non-secret parameters in `bin/mediawiki.ts`
 1. Deploy to AWS: `npx cdk deploy MediaWikiDev`
+1. Visit your site to go through the [setup](https://www.mediawiki.org/wiki/Manual:Config_script).
+This will create the necessary database tables and only need to happen the first deployment.
+1. Do not use the downloaded `LocalSettings.php` file in place of your original one.
+The `LocalSettings.php` downloaded will contain plain text credentials that should not be commited to git.

 ## Roadmap

 - [ ] Shared EFS between containers for images
 - [ ] Images on S3
+- [ ] Optimize Cloudfront caching

 ## Development